guisfits/easy-commerce/readme.md

 # EasyCommerce

-This project is a study case of a microservice application.
+This project is a case study of a microservices application.
 It is inspired from [coolstore project](https://github.com/vietnam-devs/coolstore-microservices)

 I **intend** to use: